-- 1. [Quid pro quo] An employee of the recipient conditioning the provision of an aid, benefit, or service of the recipient on an individual's participation in unwelcome sexual conduct; or - 2.
-[Hostile environment] Unwelcome conduct determined by a reasonable person to be so severe, pervasive, and objectively offensive that it effectively denies a person equal access to the recipient's education program or activity; or - 3.
+- [Quid pro quo] An employee, agent, or other person authorized by the recipient explicitly or implicitly conditioning the provision of an aid, benefit, or service of the recipient on an individual's participation in unwelcome sexual conduct; or - [Hostile environment] Unwelcome conduct determined by a reasonable person to be sufficiently severe or pervasive, that it effectively denies a person equal access to the recipient's education program or activity; or - 3.
 [Clery crimes] Sexual assault, dating violence, domestic violence, or stalking.